Ricoh Europe - Case Study

 Matthew Layman, BI Delivery Manager at Ricoh, explains:

-To achieve a centralized view of these massive volumes of data, Ricoh decided on a four-step project:
+To achieve a centralized view of these massive volumes of data, Ricoh decided on a four-stage project:

-Within each Process Area, set up standardized measures based on relevant KPIs.
+Within each Process Area, set up standardized measures based on relevant KPIs, as Matthew explains:

-“One of our desires was to align the meanings of our analytical terms, so that we could compare information across different geographies and business units relying on a consistent set of measures,” explains Matthew.
+"One of our desires was to align the meanings of our analytical terms, so that we could compare information across different geographies and business units relying on a consistent set of measures."

 On the basis of the standardized KPIs, create, control, and manage dedicated indicators to intuitively and interactively compare measures to goals, e.g. ‘traffic lights’ to indicate performance levels at a glance.